Qkessler/Qkessler-README/assets/static-description.md

 </div>

+Note: This README has been built dynamically while learning the Go programming language.
+The project is called [Qkessler-README](https://github.com/Qkessler/Qkessler-README).

 Below you'll find a featured repo, which is **one of my 10th last updated**.
 Below the repo card, you'll find an ordered list of my repositories and their languages, which shows the languages that I work with the most, and the ones I have been working with as of late, for my personal projects.